-The application period for 2019 will open December 3, 2018.
+Applications for 2019 fellowships will be accepted through February 20, 2019.
 Sign-up for e-updates to receive notifications relating to Gulf Research Program fellowships!

 The Gulf Research Program’s Early-Career Research Fellowship supports emerging scientific leaders as they take risks on research ideas not yet tested, pursue unique collaborations, and build a network of colleagues who share their interest in improving offshore energy system safety and the well-being of coastal communities and ecosystems.

 Because the early years of a researcher’s career are a critical time, the relatively unrestricted funds and mentoring this fellowship provides help recipients navigate this period with independence, flexibility, and a built-in support network.
 Get to know the work of our current and past Early-Career Research Fellows.

 An award of $76,000 is paid to each fellow’s institution in the form of a two-year grant.
 Potential fellows must ensure compliance with their institution’s requirements for applications for external funding.
 Funds cannot be used on institutional overhead or indirect charges.
 Detailed information can be found in the Early-Career Research Fellowship sample grant agreement for public and private institutions.

 $75,000 is available for the fellow to use for research-related expenses, including equipment purchases, professional travel, professional development courses, trainee support, salary, or any other costs directly related to the fellow’s research.
 The use of these funds for any other expenses requires pre-approval from the Gulf Research Program.

 The remaining $1,000 of the award serves as an honorarium for a mentor.
 Applicants must identify a senior-level researcher at their affiliated institution willing to serve as a career mentor.